damithc/process/codingStandards/CodingStandard-Java.md

 The explicit `//Fallthrough` comment should be included whenever there is a `case` statement without a break statement.

->Leaving out the `break` is a common error, and it must be made clear that it is intentional when it is not there.
+>Rationale: Leaving out the `break` is a common error, and it must be made clear that it is intentional when it is not there.

 **11. :star: A _try-catch_ statement should have the following form:**